How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Measure and Plan for the Final Row

-Start by measuring the gap width between the installed row and the wall.
-I do this in several spots.
-Based on my experience, you must leave a 10–12mm expansion gap.
+Start by measuring the gap width between the installed row and the wall in several spots.
+In experience, it must leave a 10–12mm expansion gap.
 Don’t skip this part.

 Mark each plank: I lay the plank loosely next to the gap.
-Then I use a pencil to mark where I need to cut it.
-I double-check that all A and B panels are in the right position to keep the herringbone pattern correct.
+Then a pencil to mark where I need to cut it.
+Double-check that all A and B panels are in the right position to keep the herringbone pattern correct.

 Cut the planks to size.
-I use a jigsaw or a laminate cutter.
-For example, in a 2.5m wide room, I usually have to trim every plank in the final row.
+A jigsaw or a laminate cutter.
+For example, in a 2.5m wide room, it has to trim every plank in the final row.
 This can leave me with narrow strips, sometimes only 8–12cm wide.

 Test-fit every piece.
-I always make sure the plank fits before I install it.
+Make sure the plank fits before installing it.
 Each piece should lock in without pressing against the wall.
-I use a straightedge to check for proper alignment and height.

 Install the Final Row